 9. Using outdated words

-When I see a writer using words that they think will impress, it’s a sure sign of an inexperienced writer.
+When I see a writer using words they think will impress; it’s a sign of an inexperienced writer.

 Words such as thus, henceforth, forthwith, wherewith, thrice, or behoof might be tempting to use to show off your vocabulary.